smhurf/lewagon_challenges/03-Maths/01-Algebra-Calculus/01-real-estate-estimator/README.md

-:warning: Do not use `pandas` for this challenge
+:warning: Do not use `Pandas` for this challenge

 ## Your first estimator